Sunday, May 05, 2024

 Introduction

 The Neo Vista is Mizuno’s entry into the “super road trainer” category.
 What are super road trainers?
-I generally consider them to be shoes whose heel height is higher than the World Athletics standard of a maximum 40 mm for elite level racing and in the Vista we are 44.5 mm.
+I generally consider them to be shoes whose heel height is higher than the World Athletics standard of a maximum 40 mm for elite level racing and in the Vista we are 44.5 mm and all 4 of us testing think it is a delightful shoe setting a new high bar in its category.

 Designers of such shoes have a tricky task.
 The higher the stack the less stable and stiffer a shoe can become.
 Thus, most but not all, such giants incorporate a plate and/or broaden the underfoot platform.
 Broaden the platform and you get more weight and less agility and flexibitity so many incorporate the new lighter more resilient super critical foams as midsoles and use a plate to provide a propulsive rocker and to stabilize the foam.

-The Neo Vista incorporates a lower soft layer of Mizuno’s Enerzy NXT supercritical foam with above that a full length and somewhat flexible glass fiber reinforced nylon plate and then above that its more conventional light Enerzy EVA blend foam.
+The Neo Vista incorporates a lower soft layer of Mizuno’s Enerzy NXT supercritical foam with above that a full length and somewhat flexible fiberglass plate and then above that is more conventional light Enerzy EVA blend foam.

 Part of the design magic here is that the center of the shoe is deeply “canyoned”with a closed loop of foam and outsole all around to reduce weight, decouple the platform in motion and by compressing give some deflection at landings.